NobodyXu/swaystatus/README.md

 It is used to generate "short_text", which is used by `swaybar` when it decided that the "full_text" is too long.

+#### Click Event Handling Support

+TO enable click event handling for a block, add json object "click_event_handler" to the block that block.

+Currently, the handler has to be written in python, but in the future, C library will be supported.

+For loading python handler, add `"type": "python"` to your "click_event_handler", then specify the "module_name" and "function_name" of the handler.

+`swaystatus` will attempt to load the module from the same directory of your configuration file, your current working dir, any path you specified with environment variable `PYTHONPATH` and your system module paths.

+If instead you want to embed the python code into your configuration file, add "code" to your "click_event_handler" and assign your code as value to it.

 #### Disable block